invariantlabs-ai/docs/docs/index.md

 Policies are defined in terms of both [deterministic and fuzzy rules](./guardrails/).
 During operation, your agent is continuously evaluated against them, to restrict its behavior to prevent malfunction and abuse.

-Invariant does not require invasive code changes, and can be used with any agent, framework and LLM.
+Invariant does not require invasive code changes, and can be used with any model, agent, framework and tooling.
+It is designed to be easy to use and integrate into your existing stack, right from the beginning or when _you_ are ready to ship.

 <br/><br/>
 <img src="./assets/invariant-overview.svg" alt="Invariant Architecture" class="invariant-architecture" style="display: block; margin: 0 auto; width: 100%; max-width: 500pt;"/>